 It is the funds accumulated from individual savings.
-It serves as the primary source of fund of most enterprises setting up small-scale business.
+It serves as the primary source of funds for most enterprises setting up a small-scale business.
 But when business commences operations the expansion will depend on the increase in the personal saving of the owner and the profit of the business.
-This source of fund is primarily used by small-scale firms and as they heavily rely on it, for it is a cheap source of fund.
+This source of funds is primarily used by small-scale firms and as they heavily rely on it, it is a cheap source of funds.
 But when it is solely depended upon, it leads to a limited rate of expansion of the business.

 3. Call Money

 This is a money surplus invested on an overnight basis and withdrawable on demand.